 What did I do (or not do) to contribute to the failure of the romantic relationship that was so important to me?

-The point is that if you really want to put an end to your suffering, the first step is to let go of the notion that you are a victim of circumstances.
+The point is that if you really want to put an end to your suffering, the first step is to let go of the notion that you’re a victim of circumstances.
 As with everything in life, there are exceptions — but not many.

 What I’m suggesting — and what I have believed ever since I first read Buddha’s words about all unhappiness being caused by attachment — is that letting go is often the path to the cessation of suffering.
 I find that the more detached I am, the more objective I can be.
 And the more objective I am, the more enlightened I become.

 When people think of attachment, they usually think of material possessions.
 And, indeed, attachment to the material world can cause great suffering.
 But there are subtle kinds of attachments that can cause suffering as well.